vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ### Distribution

-- If `market.liquidity.providers.fee.distributionTimeStep > 0` and an LP submits a new liquidity commitment halfway through the distribution step then they receive roughly 1/2 the fee income compared with the next epoch when they maintain their commitment (and the traded value is the same in both epochs). (<a name="0042-LIQF-018" href="#0042-LIQF-018">0042-LIQF-018</a>)
+- If `market.liquidity.providers.fee.distributionTimeStep > 0` and an LP submits a new liquidity commitment halfway through the time interval then they receive roughly 1/2 the fee income compared with the next time interval when they maintain their commitment (and the traded value is the same in both time intervals). (<a name="0042-LIQF-018" href="#0042-LIQF-018">0042-LIQF-018</a>)